pwipf/TuringTuring/README.md

 # What?
 This is a small project (1 file) created for a school assignment.

 Turing is a programming language, named for Alan Turing of course, often described as similar to Pascal.
-I have not spent much time with Pascal, but I believe Turing is a little higher level, with support for things Pascal cannot do, like dynamic arrays.
+I have not spent much time with Pascal, but I believe Turing is a little higher level, with support for things Pascal cannot do, like dynamic arrays and modules (classes).
 Turing was started in 1982 and it seems to be in some ways a response to C. There is much emphasis on safety and security, catching bugs, and not doing unexpected or uncontrolled things.

 # Purpose
 To learn the Turing programming language, and also learn and understand Turing Machines.